anagolay/anagolay-js-sdk/README.md

 ### Building && Publishing

-This repo is a monorepo for all our packages that are related to the Sensio Network SDK.
+This repo is a monorepo for all our packages that are related to the Anagolay Network SDK.
 Each package is in charge of its own build process, which we are tying to standardize.

 Sometimes is good to see will the packages build BEFORE the publishing, to do so, run the command below and if it passes then all builds are successful and you should be ready for publishing.